jeroenhouben/jQuery-Radio-Rater/README.markdown

 clone or download and then open example.html in your browser to see how it works.

 Integrating this with AJAX, rails or whatever you want, should be straightforward as this plugin uses nothing but ordinary radio buttons.
 Disable javascript and behold: it still works!

-Just create an ordered list with radio buttons.
-Be sure to adjust the css if you use more or less then the standard ratings (5)
+Just create an (un)ordered list with radio buttons.

     <form method="post">